Arne Rolighed

 Arne Rolighed (Flade på Mors, 2 June 1947) is a Danish former politician and the current president of the Danish Cancer Society until July 2010.
 Although he was never a member of the Danish parliament, Prime minister Poul Nyrup Rasmussen appointed him as Health Minister in December 2000, a position he held until the Social Democratic government lost the 2001 parliamentary election to Venstre's Anders Fogh Rasmussen.

 Early life

 Born in Flade på Mors.
-She graduated in Political Science from Aarhus University.
+He graduated in political science from Aarhus University.